jbush001/jbush001.github.io/_posts/2017-01-18-visualizing-3d-matrix-rotations.markdown

 ![]({{ site.url }}/images/2017-01-18-visualizing-3d-matrix-rotations/add-vectors.png)

-*The three vectors are still at right angles to each other.*
+*Although it may be hard to see on this plot, the three vectors are still at right angles to each other.*

 A 3D rotation matrix transforms a point from one coordinate system to another.
-The matrix is to take a coordinate in the inner coordinate system described by the 3 vectors and and find its location in the outer coordinate system.
+The matrix takes a coordinate in the inner coordinate system described by the 3 vectors and and finds its location in the outer coordinate system.

 We can extend this model to think about *concatenating* rotation matrices.
 When we multiply two rotation matrices, the result is a new matrix that is